lukelarue/losiento/project_spec.md

     - **Upcoming work – advanced card behaviors & selection (ls-11):**
       - Refine 11-switch behavior to fully match the spec (e.g., handling slide interactions when the switching pawn lands on a slide start and auditing remaining edge cases).
       - Expand `Sorry!` targeting to consider all legal target pawns and encode those options as legal moves.
-      - Define a richer `clientMovePayload` format (beyond the current optional 0-based `moveIndex`) and validate that the payload corresponds to one of the legal moves provided by `get_legal_moves`.
+      - The backend now supports a richer `clientMovePayload` schema for selecting among legal moves; remaining work is to **document** this schema clearly and integrate it with the frontend move-selection UI.
-      - Change `play_move` to **require** a valid `clientMovePayload` for human players (except trivial single-move cases) instead of defaulting to the first legal move.
+      - Human `play_move` calls now require a valid move selection payload whenever there is more than one legal move; the only case where the payload can be omitted is when exactly one legal move exists.
       - Bots already choose a random legal move from `get_legal_moves`; remaining selection work is focused on human move specification and advanced card behaviors.

 - **In-memory persistence & gameplay**